Rights, Services, Technology and Training

 Bill of Rights for Crime Victims

 Crime victims have many rights under the law.
-The Bill of Rights Bill of Rights outlines what their rights are as crime victims.
-View the Bill of Rights here (PDF).
+The Bill of Rights outlines what their rights are as crime victims.

 Victims of Crime Act (VOCA)

 VOCA supports the provision of direct services to victims of crime.
 This includes a broad array of services for victims of violence ranging from crisis intervention, shelter, counseling, and criminal justice advocacy.
 The Crime Victims Fund is comprised of fines, forfeitures, and penalty assessments on offenders of federally prosecuted cases.
-County allocations are determined by formula using the county’s population (25%); target crimes (25%); and penalty assessment collections (50%).
 Eligible activities are those direct services which respond to the emotional and physical needs of crime victims; assist victims of crime in stabilizing their lives after a victimization; assist victims in understanding and supporting them through the criminal and juvenile justice process; or provide victims of crime with a safe and secure environment.
 Ineligible activities include, but are not limited to, procedural services, prosecution and law enforcement activities, fundraising, crime prevention, and lobbying and administrative advocacy.
 PCCD has made a policy decision to limit the use of VOCA for procedural services.
-Funds in 2014/15 were awarded to 103 community-based agencies and 15 system-based agencies in the 67 counties.
+Funds in 2018/19 were awarded to 159 community based agencies and 15 system-based agencies in the 67 counties.

 Rights and Services Act (RASA)

 RASA provides financial support, training and technical assistance to county-based victim service agencies to promote the rights and services under Pennsylvania's Crime Victims Act.
-This funding source provides the primary financial support for the victim/witness offices within the District Attorneys’ Offices.
-The source of funds for RASA is the Victim/Witness Fund which is comprised of a $25 penalty assessment on convicted/diverted offenders County allocations are determined by a formula using the county’s population (25%); target crimes (25%); and penalty assessment collections (50%).
-Eligible activities support the full range of rights, services and responsibilities within the criminal justice system outlined in the Crime Victims Act. (e.g. notification, accompaniment, assistance with victim impact statements and crime victims compensation assistance.)
-Examples of ineligible activities include, but are not limited to, counseling/therapy, community/ prevention education, prosecution activities, and restitution collection.
-Funds in 2005 were awarded to 56 system-based agencies, 3 county juvenile probation offices and 2 community-based agencies in the 67 counties.
+This funding source provides the primary financial support for the Victim/Witness Offices within the District Attorneys’ Offices.
+The source of funds for RASA is the Victim/Witness Fund which is comprised of a $25 penalty assessment on convicted/diverted offenders.
+Eligible activities support the full range of rights, services, and responsibilities within the criminal justice system outlined in the Crime Victims Act. (e.g. notification, accompaniment, assistance with victim impact statements, and crime victims compensation assistance.)
+Examples of ineligible activities include, but are not limited to, counseling/therapy, community/prevention education, prosecution activities, and restitution collection.
+In 2019/2020 approximately $19 million was awarded to 67 counties.

 STOP Violence Against Women Act (VAWA)